2022 Mitsubishi Outlander SE 2.5 S-AWC

 Overall Observations

-Mitsubishi’s compact crossover, the Outlander, has been completely
+Mitsubishi’s compact crossover, the Outlander, was completely for

-everyday driving is responsive.
-If road conditions turn dicey, you can
+although its ride is a bit firm.
+If road conditions turn dicey, you

-choose from a half-dozen drive modes designed to handle everything
+can choose from a half-dozen drive modes designed to handle

-from snow to mud.
-Added useful features include LED headlights,
+everything from snow to mud.
+Added useful features include

 Strong Points